Grace: The Bolsheviks, dear. He's living proof that the American system really works and the Bolsheviks don't want anybody to know about that.

 - Red Scorpion shows Russians as inhuman killing machines, except the one who turns against them.

 - America's favorite adventuring archaeologist fights some Dirty Communists in his fourth film, Indiana Jones and the Kingdom of the Crystal Skull.
+This particular example seems more of a homage to Cold War era pulp fiction, fitting the overall theme of the series pretty well.

 - Much of Chuck Norris' body of work.
-Especially Invasion USA (1985).
+Especially Invasion U.S.A.
+(1985).

 - French comedy La cité de la peur features a hammer-and-sickle-wielding (literally!) serial killer.
 His motives are not political; however, he's copying a similarly armed killer from the hilariously bad film within the film Red Is Dead, a dirty communist indeed◊, who kills rich people because "profit was unbearable from his proletarian perspective."